Matteas-Eden/advent-of-code/README.md

-# advent-of-code
+# Advent of Code
-A collection of solutions for the yearly Advent of Code
+A collection of my solutions for the yearly Advent of Code event hosted at www.adventofcode.com.